CinosMagician/Portfolio-page/README.md

 Besides the GitHub link, none of the contact info is correct and will not take you anywhere as of this stage.
 These will also be updated in the future.

+## Known Issues

+<li> when viewing on iPhone 15 Pro Max, screen elements do not seem to scale as indented, this is not the same case when tested on iPhone 11.

 ## Usage

 Below are some images for the webpage: